 Vatican Museums · Guided tours

 Guided tours have the advantage of being able to visit the most important exhibits of the Vatican Museums in a fixed timeframe.
-In addition, some tours offer quick access to St. Peter’s Basilica.
+You get the most important information without losing much time.
+In addition, some tours provide quick access to St. Peter’s Basilica, saving you miles of walking and several hours of time.

 Guided tours are a good solution especially when visiting the Vatican Museums for the first time.
 Without guide, you may lose yourself in the multitude of collections and the time spent on visiting the museum becomes unpredictable.